Bahamas Real Estate: Costs And Fees

 Historical Building Exemption: All buildings registered on the National Register of Historical Buildings are eligible for exemption from real property tax.
 Exemptions are not automatic and must be applied for even when a property is listed on the Historical Buildings List.

-• Public places used exclusively for religious purposes.
+- Public places used exclusively for religious purposes.

-• School buildings including their gardens, playing fields etc.
+- School buildings including their gardens, playing fields, etc.

-• Owner occupied property in respect of the first $300,000.
+- Owner occupied property in respect of the first $300,000.

-• Unimproved property owned by Bahamians.
+- Unimproved property owned by Bahamians.

-• Property used for commercial farming.
+- Property used for commercial farming.

-• Property of National Trust.
+- Property of the National Trust.

 Questions about fees?
 Please contact ERA Dupuch Real Estate online or call (242) 393 1811.